Working from Home & Experiencing Back, Neck or Shoulder Pain?

 - If pain persists, we recommend you come in to see us at Optilife.
 We’ll adjust you to ensure proper alignment relieving stress on your muscles and tendons.
 Additionally, we provide several different therapies to reduce inflammation and relax muscles such as Cold Laser and TENS therapy.
 The roller table is a relaxing favorite of our patients as well.

 - Active massage therapy is always recommended to stretch out muscles and work out built up lactic acid.
-Fred Fields, our massage therapist, is trained in all aspects of massage therapy and specializes in active massage that combines deep tissue with advanced stretching.
+Cherie, our massage therapist, is trained in all aspects of massage therapy and specializes in active massage that combines deep tissue with advanced stretching.

 - Don’t forget to keep moving!
 Although gyms may be closed, there are many exercise programs available on the internet that can provide great workout regimens for any skills level and goals.
 Exercising often will help to strengthen muscles and keep them flexible.
 Exercise will also help fight the depression and anxiety that can become a problem during these challenging times.